-Under Ms. Kennedy's leadership, Robert F. Kennedy Human Rights partners with the bravest people on Earth to create lasting change.
-Robert F. Kennedy Human Rights supports defenders in the field with advocacy, litigation, and training; brings human rights to students in the classroom with its innovative Speak Truth To Power curriculum; and engages the financial community about sustainable investing and the intersection between business and human rights.
+Under Ms. Kennedy's leadership, Robert F. Kennedy Human Rights partners with the bravest people on earth to create lasting change.
+Robert F. Kennedy Human Rights supports defenders in the field with advocacy, litigation, and training; trains the next generation of human rights defender with its innovative Speak Truth To Power curriculum; and engages the financial community about sustainable investing and the intersection between business and human rights.

+Nominated by President Bush and confirmed by the Senate, she serves on the board of directors of the United States Institute of Peace, Human Rights First, HealthEVillages, Ethics In Action, the Kailash Setyarthi Children’s Foundation, Sustainable Development Goals Center- USA, and Sustainable Development Goals Center- Africa.
+She is a patron of the Bloody Sunday Trust (Northern Ireland) and serves on the Editorial Board of Advisors of the Buffalo Human Rights Law Review.
+She is on the Advisory Committee for the Association of American Indian Affairs; the Center for the Victims of Torture, The National Underground Railroad, International Campaign for Tibet, the Global Youth Action Network, The Albert Schweitzer Institute and several other organizations.
 Ms. Kennedy served as Chair of the Amnesty International USA Leadership Council for over a decade.
-Nominated by President Bush and confirmed by the Senate, she serves on the board of directors of the United States Institute of Peace, Human Rights First, HealthEVillages and Inter- Press Service (Rome, Italy).
-She is a patron of the Bloody Sunday Trust (Northern Ireland) and serves on the Editorial Board of Advisors of the Buffalo Human Rights Law Review.
-She is on the Advisory Committee for the association of American Indian Affairs; International Campaign for Tibet, the Global Youth Action Network, and several other organizations.
-She also serves on the Advisory Board of the Albert Schweitzer Institute.

-Ms. Kennedy received high honors from President Lech Walesa of Poland for aiding the Solidarity movement.
+Ms. Kennedy received the Nobel Peace Prize Laureates 2017 Humanitarian Award, and high honors from President Lech Walesa of Poland for aiding the Solidarity movement.
 She has received awards from the Southern Christian Leadership Conference, the American Jewish Congress of the Metropolitan Region, the Emerald Isle Immigration Society, and the New York City Council.
-She was named Woman of the Year 2001 by Save the Children, received the Crossing Borders Award from the Feminist press in 2003, Humanitarian of the Year Award from the South Asian Media Awards Foundation, the Prima Donna Award from Montalcino Vineyards, and other awards and honors in 2008 she received the Eleanor Roosevelt Medal of Honor and the Thomas More Award from Boston College Law School.
+She was named Woman of the Year 2001 by Save the Children, received the Crossing Borders Award from the Feminist press in 2003, Humanitarian of the Year Award from the South Asian Media Awards Foundation and the Prima Donna Award from Montalcino Vineyards.
+In 2008, she received the Eleanor Roosevelt Medal of Honor and the Thomas More Award from Boston College Law School.
 World Vision and International AIDS Trust gave her the 2009 Human Rights Award.
 She has also received awards from NYSUT, the American Federation of Teachers, and the National Teachers Association.
 In 2013 she received the Eleanor Roosevelt Human Rights Award from the Unitarian Universalists.

 Ms. Kennedy has served in numerous political campaigns, and she is a member of the Massachusetts and District of Columbia bars.
 She is a graduate of Brown University and Boston College Law School, and she holds honorary doctorates of law from Le Moyne College, University of San Francisco Law School, and University of New Caledonia, and honorary doctorates of Humane Letters from Bay Path College and the Albany College of Pharmacy.